Home » Kitchen » Baking Recipes + Tips » Blueberry and Apple Crumble Recipe

 And that’s really the only way these desserts are different.

-They both have in common that they are extraordinarily easy and quick to prepare, make great use of fresh fruit, and are universally welcome following any dinner.
-In fact, I’ll eagerly order a humble crumble (or crisp) even with much fancier desserts on the menu at any restaurant.
+They both have in common that they are extraordinarily easy and quick to prepare, use fresh fruit, and are universally welcome following any dinner.
+I’ll eagerly order a humble crumble (or crisp) even with much fancier desserts on the menu at any restaurant.

-I am a believer that the simplest ingredients make some of the best meals.
-This apple blueberry crumble is a prime example!
+I believe that the simplest ingredients make some of the best meals.
+This blueberry apple crumble is a prime example!

 The crumble crust is made of: